Road trip from New York to Los Angeles: The Epic New York to LA Drive

 The Grand Canyon itself requires a couple of days if you want to explore all its corners.
 If you want to save some time, you can consider a helicopter tour from Las Vegas.

 Here's a random picture from Zion National Park.
-It's a stunning place, so don't miss the chance to drive through if you're nearby.
+It's a beautiful place, so don't miss the chance to drive through if you're nearby.

 Antelope Canyon shines bright orange in the noon sunlight, so it's a good time to visit around that time.
 You'll need to book tickets for this.